 English | 한국어

 Born in Seoul, Korea, Heejung Kim has been producing art on the basis of the idea came from personal imagination and eastern philosophies, especially Buddhism.
-The major forms of her art works include artist books and installation pieces.
+The major forms of her art works include drawings, artist books, and installation pieces.

 Kim obtained an MA in Art Education from the University of Illinois at Urbana-Champaign in 1991 and her MFA from SUNY at Stony Brook in 1994.